 “After finding the horses the next morning, we rode for 4 hours to the trail head.
 An interesting thought: throughout this ordeal, I watched Kevan, Dale and Manon, and none of them showed much concern as if this was a normal adventure.
 It gave me some comfort, but it also made me realize I have lived a very safe life in comparison.
 However, when we returned to the ranch and I heard back from the rest of the crew, I heard a totally different story: It was tough for them too!
 They were just being macho!

-“While it was full of bounces and turns, and that I didn’t harvest a California bighorn sheep, it has been one of the most exciting and challenging hunts of my life.
+“While it was full of bounces and turns, it has been one of the most exciting and challenging hunts of my life.
 My family and friends will hear about it for a long time, before I come back with some new crazy stories.”